lizmat/articles/future-proofing.md

 The really good thing about this work, is that it will allow more people to work on optimizing Rakudo, as that optimizing work can now be done in `NQP`, rather than in `C`.
 The next year will most definitely see one or more blog posts and/or presentations about this, to lower the already lowered threshold even further.

 ## The Ecosystem

+Thanks to [`Cro`](https://cro.services), a set of libraries for building reactive distributed systems (lovingly crafted to take advantage of all Raku has to offer), a number of ecosystem related services have come into development and production.

+### zef ecosystem

+The new `zef` ecosystem has become of age and is now support by various developer apps, such as [`App::Mi6`](https://raku.land/cpan:SKAJI/App::Mi6#synopsis), which basically reduces the distribution upload / commit process to a single `mi6 release`.
+Recommended by yours truly, especially if you are about to develop a Raku module from scratch.
+There are a number of advantages to using the `zef` ecosystem:

+#### direct availability

+Whenever you upload a new distribution to the `zef` ecosystem, it becomes (almost) immediately available for download by users.
+This is particularly handy for CI situations, if you are first updating one or more dependencies of a distribution: the `zef` CLI wouldn't know about your upload upto an hour later.

+#### better ecosystem security

+Distributions from the older ecosystem backends could be removed by the author without the ecosystem noticing it (p6c), or not immediately noticing it (CPAN).
+Distributions, once uploaded to the `zef` ecosystem, can not be removed.

+#### more dogfooding

+The `zef` ecosystem is completely written in the Raku Programming Language itself.

+### raku.land

 Ecosystem / Raku Land